Online shopping to breathe new life into run-down sheds

 Industrial yields depend more on lease length and the financial strength of the tenant than location, compared with offices or shops, and would "edge downwards" where demand from retailers was strong, CBRE said.

-Retailers currently favour large sites in locations away from big population centres but with good transport links.
+Retailers currently favor large sites in locations away from big population centers but with good transport links.

 That is changing, said Amaury Gariel, managing director of CBRE's European industrial logistics team.

-A tendency by governments to prioritise such areas for homes would squeeze supply and push prices higher, he said.
+A tendency by governments to prioritize such areas for homes would squeeze supply and push prices higher, he said.

 Retailers and property investors are at "a tipping point" in waking up to the changing real estate map for distribution points in Europe, Holland said.

-Amazon is on the hunt for about 20 sheds close to British cities while Asda (WMT.N) and Tesco are opening so-called 'dark stores' - distribution centres which look like supermarkets on the inside but are closed to customers - across Britain.
+Amazon is on the hunt for about 20 sheds close to British cities while Asda and Tesco are opening so-called 'dark stores' - distribution centers which look like supermarkets on the inside but are closed to customers - across Britain.

-Industrial developer Prologis (PLD.N) is buying a "significant" amount of such sites near large towns and cities such as Milton Keynes in Britain and Hannover in Germany t o meet future demand, European president Philip Dunne told Reuters.
+Industrial developer Prologis has bought a significant number of such sites near large towns and cities, such as Milton Keynes in Britain and Hannover in Germany, to meet future demand, European president Philip Dunne told Reuters.

-Retailers face obsolescence unless they recognise how the type of property they rent needs to change, Gariel said.
+Retailers face obsolescence unless they recognize how the type of property they rent needs to change, Gariel said.